Avgas: Shell Unleaded 100-Octane Fuel

 In December 2013, Shell Oil announced that they had developed an unleaded 100 octane fuel and will submit it for FAA testing with certification expected within two to three years.
 The fuel is alkylate-based with an additive package of aromatics.
 No information has yet been published with regard to its performance, producibility or price.
 Industry analysts have indicated that it will likely cost as much as or more than existing 100LL.

+UL100E

+In 2018, LyondellBasell and VP Racing Fuels, an established motorsport fuel manufacturer, announced its intention to participate in developing an unleaded fuel for piston-powered aircraft.
+As of December 2024, it has reached Phase 4 of testing, according to the FAA.

 Environmental regulation

 TEL found in leaded avgas and its combustion products are potent neurotoxins that have been shown in scientific research to interfere with brain development in children.
 Children in residences or childcare facilities in close proximity to airports with moderate to high piston engine aircraft traffic are at especially high risk of high blood lead levels.
 The United States Environmental Protection Agency (EPA) has noted that exposure to even very low levels of lead contamination has been conclusively linked to loss of IQ in children's brain function tests, thus providing a high degree of motivation to eliminate lead and its compounds from the environment.

 On November 16, 2007, the environmental group Friends of the Earth formally petitioned the EPA, asking them to regulate leaded avgas.
 The EPA responded with a notice of petition for rulemaking.